joemasilotti/turbolinks/README.md

 Turbolinks maintains a cache of recently visited pages.
 This cache serves two purposes: to display pages without accessing the network during restoration visits, and to improve perceived performance by showing temporary previews during application visits.

-When navigating by history (via a restoration visit), Turbolinks will restore the page from cache without loading a fresh copy from the network, if possible.
+When navigating by history (via [Restoration Visits](#restoration-visits)), Turbolinks will restore the page from cache without loading a fresh copy from the network, if possible.

-Otherwise, during standard navigation (via an application visit), Turbolinks will immediately restore the page from cache and display it as a preview while simultaneously loading a fresh copy from the network.
+Otherwise, during standard navigation (via [Application Visits](#application-visits)), Turbolinks will immediately restore the page from cache and display it as a preview while simultaneously loading a fresh copy from the network.
 This gives the illusion of instantaneous page loads for frequently accessed locations.

 Turbolinks saves a copy of the current page to its cache immediately before rendering a new page.
 Note that Turbolinks copies the page using [`cloneNode(true)`](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode), which means any attached event listeners and associated data are discarded.